Road, highway and pavement obstructions

-If you report a problem with overgrown hedges and shrubs using My Account, you'll be able to view the progress of your report:
+If you report an obstruction to a pavement or road, including overgrown hedges and trees, using My Account, you'll be able to view the progress of your report:

 If you don't require updates on progress you can report these issues to us anonymously without registering: